nightbot/docs/control-panel/song-requests.md

 ### Queue

-Below the player and controls lays the queue where AutoDJ displays the upcoming songs.
+Below the player and controls lays the queue where Song Requests displays the upcoming songs.

 Using the gray up arrow icon you can promote a song to be first in the queue.
 To delete upcoming songs use the red trash icon on the right of the entry.
 Both of these can also be done with the [!songs](https://docs.nightbot.tv/commands/songs) command.